It's a thrill and a delight to have you here, Rush Limbo, behind the golden EIV microphone, as always.

 So if we have to import a leader to speak before the U.S. Congress and on American soil about it, I guess that's what we have to do.

-One of the things to observe here is that the Democrats in the Senate refusing to sign this bill or to vote for it, refusing to vote for the uh Department of Homeland Security funding bill.
+One of the things to observe here is that the Democrats in the Senate refusing to sign this bill or to vote for it, refusing to vote for the Department of Homeland Security funding bill.

 That's what this all adds up to.

-Maintain the option for Obama to grant amnesty, and all that that means.
+Maintain the option for Obama to grant amnesty and all that that means.

-And therefore putting the country at greater risk.
+That's the option they're choosing and therefore putting the country at greater risk.

 We didn't even have the Department of Homeland Security until 9-11.